css-tweaks/crunchyroll-css-tweaks/README.md

 2. Then download and install the "crunchyroll-css-tweaks" Theme from [here (userstyles.world)]() or from [here (GitHub)]().
 3. That's it!

-## ⚠️ WIP
+## ⚠️ In planning
-This Theme is currently Work in planning.
+This Theme is currently in planning.
 It will be started very soon. <br>
 You can find more informations [here]().

 ## 🐞 Beta